Best OCD Therapist in Bangalore and Hyderabad

 What Are the Qualifications of Therapists for OCD?

-Therapists who specialize in treating OCD typically hold a master's or doctoral degree in psychology, counseling, or social work.
+Therapists who specialise in treating OCD typically hold a master's or doctoral degree in psychology, counselling, or social work.

 They are licensed by their state's professional board after completing the required hours of supervised practice.

-Additionally, they often have specific training in therapies proven effective for OCD, such as cognitive-behavioral therapy (CBT) and exposure and response prevention (ERP).
+Additionally, they often have specific training in therapies proven effective for OCD, such as cognitive-behavioural therapy (CBT) and exposure and response prevention (ERP).

 What Does an OCD Therapist Do?